-It’s a small world after all and getting smaller all the time.
-Globalization has brought attention to the fascinating interconnectivity of national policies and politics, affecting international trends and relations in economics, culture, communication, and law.
-And what better place to study International Affairs than in Rome, Italy, which has always been a cultural and political hub, and crossroads for people from across the globe?
+It’s a small world after all, and getting smaller all the time.
+Globalization has brought attention to the fascinating interconnectivity of national policies and politics—affecting international trends and relations in economics, culture, communication, and law.
+And what better place to study International Affairs than Rome, Italy, which has always been a cultural and political hub?

 The Bachelor of Arts in International Affairs program at John Cabot University provides students with an ideal platform for pursuing future careers or study in: